Nikolay-Lysenko/readingbricks/README.md

 ## How to use it?

 There are two main interfaces that allow browsing notes efficiently:
-* Jupyter-based (it is mature, but its potential is limited),
+* Jupyter-based (now it is the recommended way),
-* Flask-based (now it is under development, but it will be the recommended way in the future).
+* Flask-based (it will be the recommended way in the future).

 #### Jupyter-based interface